Ian-Dzindo01/Chess-AI/README.md

 TODOs
 -----
-1. Set up OpenCL or something similar to train faster.
+1. Set up OpenCL or something similar to train faster (try using Google Colab).
 2. Train on more data.

 Advanced: